The Meeting Bot Becomes Corporate Memory

 That usefulness is real.
 Meetings are expensive, repetitive, and easy to misremember.
 The person taking notes often loses the thread of the conversation.
 A good transcript can help absent workers, disabled workers, multilingual teams, and anyone trying to reconstruct a decision after the room has moved on.

-But the product category is not only note-taking.
+That definition matters because the product category is not only note-taking.
 Microsoft Teams, Zoom, Google Meet, Otter, and similar tools are turning workplace conversation into an AI-readable record.
 The bot does not merely remember for the individual.
-It creates a searchable organizational artifact that can be stored in mailboxes, document systems, shared drives, meeting pages, knowledge bases, and compliance archives.
+It creates an organizational artifact that can be stored in mailboxes, document systems, shared drives, meeting pages, knowledge bases, enterprise search, and compliance archives.

 The pattern is clear.
 The meeting used to be a temporary social situation that sometimes left minutes.
 It is becoming a data source that routinely leaves machine-written memory.